rmsairlock/Airlock-Mitre-Attack-Research/Airlock-Mitre-Mapping.md

 **Limitations:** New DLL/exe loads from IPC are checked.

 ### T1559.001 - Component Object Model
-**Yes** 🟢 | DLL-control + blocklist | Testable: yes
+**Yes** 🟢 | DLL-control | Testable: yes

 COM server DLLs must be trusted to load.
-Untrusted COM DLL blocked when COM object instantiated. regsvr32 can be blocklisted to prevent COM scriptlet registration.
+When a COM object is instantiated, the DLL it points to is checked by DLL control.
+Untrusted COM DLL blocked at load time.
+This is the primary defense against COM abuse for execution.

-**Test:** 1) Register COM object pointing to unsigned DLL -> DLL blocked when instantiated.
-2) Blocklist regsvr32.exe.
+**Test:** Register COM object pointing to unsigned DLL via registry -> DLL blocked when COM object instantiated by any process.

-**Limitations:** COM automation between already-trusted processes not monitored - that's IPC inside trusted context.
+**Limitations:** COM automation between already-trusted processes using trusted DLLs is not monitored.
+Registry modification to register the COM object is not prevented.

 ### T1559.002 - Dynamic Data Exchange
 **Yes** 🟢 | default-deny + blocklist | Testable: yes